contentauth/c2pa-python/docs/native-resources-management.md

 ## Keeping references alive

-When a Python object passes a callback or a pointer to the native library, that reference must stay alive for as long as native code might still use it, and the garbage collector has no way to know that on its own: it only sees Python references.
+When a Python object passes a callback or a pointer to the native library, that reference must stay alive as long as native code might use it, and the garbage collector has no way to know that: it only sees Python references.

 The SDK keeps these references as plain instance attributes on the owning object.
-A `Stream` stores its four callback objects this way, so they stay referenced for as long as the `Stream` itself is alive (see [Reference cycles](#reference-cycles) for how those callbacks avoid keeping the `Stream` alive in return).
+A `Stream` stores its four callback objects this way, so they stay referenced as long as the `Stream` is alive (see [Reference cycles](#reference-cycles) for how those callbacks avoid keeping the `Stream` alive in return).
 A `Signer` consumed by a `Context` has its callback copied to an attribute on the `Context`, so the callback survives the `Signer` object closing.

-`_release()` sets these attributes to `None` during cleanup, letting them be collected, and it runs before the native pointer is freed, so anything the pointer might still depend on, an open file, a stream wrapper, is torn down first.
+`_release()` sets these attributes to `None` during cleanup, letting them be collected, and it runs before the native pointer is freed, so anything the pointer depends on, an open file, a stream wrapper, is torn down first.
 This is `ManagedResource`'s ordering; `Stream` releases in the reverse order for reasons covered in [`Stream` cleanup](#stream-cleanup).

 ## Freeing memory